When the big game is over on Sunday, an even bigger game kicks-off on Monday morning.

-We will judge them, critique them and even make buying decisions because of what we saw.
-We may laugh, cringe or cry at the content of the commercial.
-These 15, 30 or 60 seconds can change the conversation about a product in a way that makes this calculated endeavor either worth the investment – or not.
+We will judge them, critique them, and even make buying decisions because of what we saw.
+We may laugh, cringe, or cry at the creative content of the commercial.
+These 15, 30, or 60 seconds can change the conversation about a product in a way that makes this calculated endeavor either worth the investment – or not.
 It’s the moment where creativity is rewarded or panned.

-I love Super Bowl Monday, as it’s about us: the people with small and big ideas about how to bring a product or service to market.
-It’s about how we tend to think different about cutting through the noise with a bold message or image.
-It’s about telling a story in way that may trigger an emotion that may not be associated with how others perceive our brand.
+I love Super Bowl Monday, because it’s about us: the people with small and big ideas on how to bring a product or service to market.
+It’s about cutting through the noise with a bold message or image.
+It’s about telling a story in a way that may trigger an emotion that may not be associated with how others perceive our brand.